As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 The museum is free to visit but check out admission in advance as they have family days, singles days, female days, etc. (As a conservative city/country, many locales separate males from females and families).

-Also, I highly recommend getting this Riyadh’s History and Al-Masmak self-guided walking tour to have a more in depth experience at the fortress and surrounding areas without the need of a group tour.
+Also, I highly recommend getting this Riyadh’s History and Al-Masmak self-guided walking tour.
+It gives you a more in-depth experience of the fortress and surrounding areas without the need for a group tour.

 2. Deerah Souq

 Also known as Al-Thumairi Souq (because it’s along Thumairi Street) and Al-Zel Souq, the Deerah Souq is located in the old part of the city near the Al Masmak Fort.
-It is famous for its gold souq and antiques souq sections.
+It’s famous for its gold and antiques souq sections.

-Hundreds of little shops show a plethora of product that ranges from carpets, gold, silver, souvenirs, traditional clothes and props, antiques, and even furniture.
+Hundreds of little shops sell a plethora of products that range from carpets, gold, silver, souvenirs, traditional clothes and props, antiques, and even furniture.

-If you can only visit a souq in Riyadh, make sure it’s this one!
+If you can only visit one souq in Riyadh, make sure it’s this one!

 On the other hand, if you have time and are willing to head out of the city, you can visit Souq Al Jamal – located 30 km north of the city center.

-This is one of the largest camel markets in the Arabian Peninsula, so you’ll surely have an interesting cultural experience there, especially if you place a bid.
-Since the area is under development, ask locals about the souk’s current status and location.
+This is one of the largest camel markets in the Arabian Peninsula, so you’re sure to have an interesting cultural experience there, especially if you place a bid.

 3. Murabba Palace and the King Abdul Aziz Historical Center